Enrollment & Registration

 You may take a maximum of 48 units per semester.

 Students generally take 36-48 units per semester.
-If you would like to take more than the maximum units, you must submit a petition to the INI Academic Affairs Office, who will then forward it to the advisor committee for review.
+If you would like to take more than the maximum units, you must submit a petition to the INI Academic and Student Services Team, who will then forward it to the advisor committee for review.

 INI students, whether U.S. or international, must register for a minimum of 36 units each semester, except for the summer (specific criteria must be met).